[Font Designer Project] "Gospel-EB" Design and Production: Interview with Takayuki Kuwahara

 It is interesting to see that if you fill the squares with black, you will write "1", otherwise you will write "0".
 Dot fonts such as alphanumeric characters are still in demand occasionally.

-After that, outline fonts started to become mainstream, but for a while, I was only interested in dot fonts, which had mechanical restrictions, and I found it interesting.
-Actually, I was helping other people to make outline fonts before I made them, so I knew how difficult it was to make outline fonts.
+After that, outline fonts started to become mainstream, but for a while I was only interested in dot fonts, which have mechanical limitations.
+Actually, before I created my own outline font, I helped other people create them, so I knew how difficult it was to create an outline font...or maybe that's why.

 Card type database created by Mr. Kuwahara for font management